dr107/address_search/Readme.md

 * **Input expectations** – CSV must provide `Company Name` and `Full Address`.
 Missing addresses log a warning and produce empty rows.
 * **Ollama integration** – All inference is local.
 The single-shot path hits `/api/generate`; the agent path uses `/api/chat`.
 If `/api/chat` returns 400 (current behavior on M1 llama3), the system logs the issue and reruns the request in single-shot mode.
-* **Evidence handling** – When web research is enabled (but agent mode isn’t), the pipeline searches DuckDuckGo via the OpenAPI proxy, fetches up to `max_documents` pages, and injects trimmed text into the prompt.
+* **Evidence handling** – When web research is enabled (but agent mode isn’t), the pipeline now: (a) asks the planner for targeted queries, (b) runs the DuckDuckGo+fetch loop, (c) summarizes the harvested docs into a short rationale, and (d) feeds both the summary and raw evidence into the classifier prompt.
+* **Row-level cache** – If the destination CSV already exists, its rows are keyed by `(Company Name, Full Address)` and reused automatically so reruns can pick up where they left off.
+Pass `--ignore-cache` to recompute from scratch.
 * **JSON robustness** – `_parse_model_response` now attempts to salvage JSON even if the model wraps it with narration (it scans the response for the first `{...}` block).
 If no valid JSON is found, `notes` explains the failure and the raw output is preserved for debugging.
 * **Logging** – Rich INFO/DEBUG logs track client initialization, row processing, agent loop iterations, search queries, and JSON parsing issues.
 Use `--log-level DEBUG` whenever you want to inspect the raw evidence flow.
 * **Dependencies** – `requests` and `beautifulsoup4` are required (see `requirements.txt`).
 The `.venv` you created already has them installed.